fieldtrip/website/workshop/toolkit2023.md

 # Advanced MEG/EEG toolkit at the Donders

-This 5-day toolkit course (May 22-26, 2023) will teach you advanced MEG and EEG data analysis skills.
-Pre-processing, frequency analysis, source reconstruction and various statistical methods will be covered.
-The toolkit will consist of a number of lectures, followed by hands-on sessions in which you will be tutored through the analysis of MEG and EEG data using the FieldTrip toolbox.
+From May 22-26 2023 we will host our annual MEG/EEG Tool-kit course in Nijmegen.
+During this 5-day toolkit course we will teach you advanced MEG and EEG data analysis skills.
+Pre-processing, frequency analysis, source reconstruction, connectivity analysis and various statistical methods will be covered.
+The toolkit consists of a number of lectures, followed by hands-on sessions in which you will be tutored through the analysis of a MEG data set using the FieldTrip toolbox.
+Furthermore, we will schedule time for you to work on your own data under supervision of experienced tutors.

-There are 38 places available for this toolkit.
-The selection of participants will be based on the background experience, the research interest and the expectations on what you will learn (see the questions below).
+There are only 38 places available for this toolkit and from experience we expect the course to be over-subscribed.
+Participants will be selected on the basis of background experience, the research interest and the expectations on what to learn (see the questions during pre-registration).
 We prefer the group to be reasonably homogeneous in level and expertise of the participants, as this improves the overall interaction.

 You can [pre-register here](https://www.ru.nl/donders/agenda/donders-tool-kits/vm-tool-kits/donders-meg-eeg-toolkit/), the deadline for pre-registration is April 10, 2023.